ShereenHeshamLotfy/Olist-ECommerce-Insights-End-to-End-Data-Analysis/README.md

 - Revenue by payment methods

 **Questions Answered:**
+- What is the overall sales performance?
+- How much does an average customer spend per order?
+- Is revenue increasing or decreasing over time?
+- Which categories generate the highest revenue?
-- Which payment methods are most popular?
+- Which payment methods are customers using the most?
-- Which regions produce the highest revenue?
+- Which regions contribute the most to sales?

 **Recommendations:**
 - Use targeted promotions for high-revenue regions.
 - Optimize payment methods based on popularity to improve conversion.